 A laser frenectomy is a treatment option for babies, children, or adults with a restrictive frenum (also called a frenulum).
 A frenum is a band of tissue extending under the lip and/or cheek to the gumline, or a band of tissue under the tongue extending to the floor of the mouth.
-Oftentimes frenum attachments are normal, but a restricted frenum may not function normally and lead to other problems with feeding or growth and development.
+Oftentimes frenum attachments are normal, but a restricted frenum may not function normally and lead to other problems with feeding, speaking, swallowing, growth and/or development.

-The laser is used to remove the tight frenum attachment, release the restriction, and allow for improved range of motion.
+Dr. Kristen Berning uses a LightScalpel CO2 laser to remove the tight frenum attachment, release the restriction, and allow for improved range of motion.
 Topical and/or local anesthesia may be used.
 There is minimal bleeding and the area will heal over the course of 1-3 weeks.

-For both adults and children, a restrictive frenum can lead to gum recession, a large gap between the teeth, or difficulties with eating or speech, mouthbreathing, improper swallow or other functional concerns.
-In babies, these restrictive frenums are called lip ties and tongue ties, and can contribute to difficulties with breastfeeding.
+For both adults and children, a restrictive frenum can lead to gum recession, a large gap between the teeth, difficulties with eating or speech, mouthbreathing, improper swallow or other functional concerns.
+In babies, these restrictive frenums are called lip ties and tongue ties, and can contribute to difficulties with breastfeeding or bottlefeeding.

 One of our dentists, Dr. Kristen Berning, experienced the difficulty herself with breastfeeding her own tongue tied babies.
-Please read about her experience in our blog.
+Please read about her experience on our blog.
 Dr. Berning provides support for breastfeeding moms who have babies with tongue ties or lip ties.
 She uses laser technology to release restrictive frenums, including posterior tongue ties.
-She performs this laser procedure routinely, often as much as 1-4 times per week.
+She performs this laser procedure routinely, often as much as 1-5 times per week.

-Please contact our Dubuque laser dentist today by calling 563-556-2711 or complete the form on this page to schedule your consultation.
+Please contact our Dubuque laser dentist today by calling 563-556-2711 or complete the form on this page to request your consultation.
 Exceptional Dentistry serves Iowa communities such as Dyersville and Davenport.
 Families often travel from Cedar Falls, Waterloo, Cedar Rapids, Iowa City, northwest Iowa, southwest Wisconsin and northwest Illinois to see Dr. Kristen Berning for infant tongue tie appointments.